MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/concepts-oracle-migration-stages.md

 ms.topic: conceptual
 ---

-# Oracle to Azure Database for PostgreSQL Migration Stages
+# Oracle To Azure Database For PostgreSQL Migration Stages

 A comprehensive end-to-end migration from Oracle to Azure Postgres requires the careful execeution of several key steps and migration stages.
 These milestones are all closely related and essential to a complete and successful migration.